mailjet/api-documentation/guides/_statistics.md

 ##Messages

-The Mailjet API offers resources to extracts information for every messages you send.
+The Mailjet API offers resources to extract information for every message you send.
 You can also filter through the message statistics to view specific metrics for your messages.

 ### Information about a message